 They are suitable for one adult, but a child up to the age of 12 is permitted to stay with a parent.
-There are shared toilet facilities and no showers.

-As the sleeping boxes are located landside these rooms are not really suitable for transit passengers.
+As the sleeping boxes are located land-side these rooms are not really suitable for transit passengers.

 I bet it is a heck of lot more comfortable sleeping in Bangkok Airport in one of these sleeping boxes than it is sleeping under the escalator, but I suppose it all depends upon your budget.

-I suspect that these sleeping boxes would appeal to singles transferring, domestic to international or international to domestic.
+It is likely that these sleeping boxes would appeal to singles transferring, domestic to international or international to domestic.

 More Interesting Pages